Researching Soviet awards

 Have a look at this page if you want to have one of your Soviet awards researched.

-And finally a few words on one of the most underestimated aspects of the research process: the translation.
-I can't stress enough the importance of having an experienced translator translate your research documents.
-If you speak some Russian or know someone who does, you can of course try to translate the documents yourself, but this is not as easy as it sounds.
-It's not just that the documents are in Russian: these documents were drawn up seventy years ago using an archaic military jargon and many abbreviations and acronyms.
+I do not do full translations myself, but if desired I can assist in deciphering the Russian text or interpeting the military jargon.
+These documents were drawn up three quarters of a century ago using an archaic military jargon and many abbreviations and acronyms.
 Moreover, delicate onionskin paper was used for many of these documents, and they were usually drawn up by hand, which poses further challenges.
 And to make matters worse, many citations were written up by clerks with limited education and it is not uncommon for the documents to contain grammatical and spelling errors.
 For your enjoyment I have shown some examples of "deciphering challenges" below, combining all these translating difficulties:

 All rights reserved / alle rechten voorbehouden © Auke de Vlieger 2008-